 Once you’ve sent content for approval, you will see the content status change as it moves through the approval process – from Draft to Pending Approval, Revision, Ready for the Next Round, or Approved.

 The status shows up next to every piece of content, so you can quickly identify it in the calendar or list view or use filters to check on any item’s status.

 A column labeled Status shows you who is next in the approval process in the list view, and the last time approvers received an email notification.

 After content is to someone (or many people) for approval, it will have the yellow-colored dot indicating the pending approval status.
 Members of the internal team (publishers, contributors, and administrators) can see and update content with this status.

 - Additionally, anyone with the publisher or admin access can send any content with the pending approval status back to drafts if they wish to cancel the approval process altogether.

 - Approvers can only see content with the pending approval status if it is pending their approval.
 An approver has two options for what they can do with this content:

 1. Approve.
-This will mark the content as Approved (if this person was the only approver) or it will send the content to the next person in the approval workflow if multiple rounds were set up.
+This action will mark the content as Approved (if this person was the only approver), or it will send the content to the next person in the approval workflow if there are multiple rounds set up.

-2. Request Revision.
-This will mark the content as Requires Revision and will alert the internal team to make the requested changes.
+2. Request Changes.
+This action will mark the content as Revision, and Gain will alert the internal team to make the requested changes.

 Ready for Next Round